open-ephys/gui-docs/source/User-Manual/Plugins/Acquisition-Board.rst

 Headstages
 ############

 On the left-hand side of the module, there are four rows with 2 slots each.
 Each row represents a headstage port on the acquisition board (denoted as A, B, C, & D left-to-right on the hardware).
-Each port can accommodate either two headstages *without* an IMU or one headstage *with* an IMU.
-This corresponds to the following plugin behavior: when a headstage without an IMU is detected, it will occupy one slot in a row.
-When a headstage with an IMU is detected, it will occupy both slots in a row.
-When this processor is added to the signal chain, it automatically detects  connected headstages, as well as whether they contain a 64- or 32-channel Intan chip.
-If you add or remove headstages after the module has been loaded, you must press the "RESCAN" button.
+Each headstage port can accommodate up to two headstages*.
+When this processor is added to the signal chain, it automatically detects connected headstages, as well as whether they contain a 64- or 32-channel Intan chip, and whether or not they have an IMU (inertial measurement unit).
+Each slot in the row corresponding to the headstage port in use will be populated as follows:

+- When a single headstage *without* an IMU is connected a port, the channel count of the Intan chip (32 or 64) will be displayed in a slot.
+- When a single 3D capable headstage *with* an IMU is connected to a port, the channel count of the Intan chip (32 or 64) will be displayed in the first slot, and "IMU" will be displayed on the second slot.
+- When two headstages share a port, the channel count of each Intan chip (32 or 64) will be displayed in each slot.
+In this case, even if either or both headstages are 3D capable, no "IMU" will be displayed, and 3D capabilities won't be available.

-..  note:: Plugging two headstage into one port requires a `dual headstage adapter <https://open-ephys.github.io/acq-board-docs/Hardware-Guide/Cables.html#dual-headstage-adapter>`__
+..  note:: Plugging two headstages into one port requires a `dual headstage adapter <https://open-ephys.github.io/acq-board-docs/Hardware-Guide/Cables.html#dual-headstage-adapter>`__.
+The SPI connector labelled 1 corresponds to the headstage that appears in the first slot of the row, and the the connector labelled 2, to the second slot.

+If you add or remove headstages after the Acquisition Board processor has been loaded, you must press the "RESCAN" button for the hardware changes to be detected.

+*Actually, each headstage port can accommodate up to two 64-channel Intan chips that can be on the same headstage, but having more than one chip per headstage is rare, so this is described per headstage.*

 Using 16-channel headstages
 ----------------------------

-Clicking on the button for one of the detected headstages will toggle it between 32-channel and 16-channel mode.
+Clicking on the slot of one of the detected headstages will toggle it between 32-channel and 16-channel mode.
 This is necessary because the difference between 16-channel and 32-channel headstages cannot detected in software, and has to be selected manually.

 Sample rate selection
 #######################